Latest News | Noted Marathi Newsreader Pradeep Bhide Dies at 68 | LatestLY

 Also Read | DRDO RAC Recruitment 2022: Apply for 56 Scientists Posts on drdo.gov.in, Check Here.

-"Bhide's dignified voice, clear pronunciations and a pleasant personality remained unchanged during his 35-year-long career as a newsreader at Mumbai Doordarshan.
-He was suffering from an irrecoverable ailment for a long time," she said.
+"Bhide's dignified voice, clear pronunciation and a pleasant personality remained unchanged during his 35-year-long career as a newsreader at Mumbai Doordarshan," she said.

-Bhide is survived by his wife, son and daughter.
-He was cremated at a crematorium in the western suburb of Andheri here, it was stated.
+Bhide, who was also involved in the Marathi theatre scene, is survived by his wife, son and daughter.
+His last rites were performed at a crematorium in Andheri.

+Shibani Joshi, a former colleague of Bhide, said, “Pradeep was one of the key witnesses of the transformation of television industry.
+He read news for Marathi Doordarshan from 1974 till 1991.
+His baritone voice was so popular that nearly 60 per cent advertisements in those days were recorded by him.
+He also performed in some plays of Ratnakar Matkari and wrote reviews in Marathi dailies, which helped him when he became news reader."

+"For more than a decade, Bhide was the only compere at state government functions held at Shivaji Park on January 26 and May 1.
+When he was diagnosed with cancer, he accepted it calmly and continued to be positive in life," she added.
+PTI ND ARU

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)